caelumpirata/Kubernetes/git_workflow.md

 -----------------------
 ## For those who have already setup their local env

-make sure to run command `git pull origin main` before you make changes in local and push your local changes to git.
+make sure to run command `git pull` before you make changes in local and push your local changes to git.

 why??